 Grab a coffee at the mountain refuge at 3,200, then 2 more hours downhill and you’re back at the train and ski-life.
-Soon you’ll be back in the hotel in Chamonix for a shower, then to the pub to celebrate!
+Soon you’ll be back in the hotel in Chamonix for a shower.
+Your dream to climb Mont Blonc is done.
+Soon, it’s to the pub to celebrate!

 DAY 8: You’re outta here

 It was all a dream!
-You’re done, brekkie at the hotel then departures all around.
-I stayed another night to recover before jumping in a bus to Geneva, for my flight back to Bangkok (Aeroflot economy, awful for the record!).
+It’s over.
+Done, brekkie at the hotel then departures all around.
+I stayed another night to recover from my effort to climb Mont Blonc.
+Then it was a case of jumping in a bus to Geneva, for my flight back to Bangkok (Aeroflot economy class, awful for the record!).